Inspection Reports for

 Findings

-The survey found a 'D' level deficiency, isolated, constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance effective September 6, 2014.
+The survey found a 'D' level deficiency that was isolated and constituted no actual harm but had potential for more than minimal harm without immediate jeopardy.
+The facility submitted a plan of correction which was accepted, resulting in a finding of substantial compliance.

 Deficiencies (1)